sugarlabs/www-v2/src/constants/MarkdownFiles/posts/2025-07-13-ssoc-2025-MuhammadHaroon-week06.md

 ## Progress Summary

 The first half of my Sugar Summer of Code 2025 project has been both challenging and rewarding.
 My project focuses on generating sound samples from prompts.
-Over the past six weeks, I've made significant progress toward this goal, working closely with my mentors.
+Over the past six weeks, I've made significant progress toward this goal, working closely with my mentors which is as follow:

 - Researched state of art open-source models for generating sound samples from prompts, including [AudioGen](https://audiocraft.metademolab.com/audiogen.html) and [TangoFlux](https://huggingface.co/spaces/declare-lab/TangoFlux).